 - Create evergreen content that helps accelerate leads into sales opportunities

-- Uncover insight about what product features your developers need to build next, what customer success resources move the need, and what sales enablement gaps need to be filled
+- Uncover insight about what product features your developers need to build next, what customer success resources move the needle, and what sales enablement gaps need to be filled

 What’s your favorite way for startup founders and marketing leaders to use revenue marketing?
 Let me know in the comments section down below.